The Natural History Highlights of Trinidad and Tobago

 Overview

-Asa Wright Nature Centre has an exceptionally diverse fauna.
-Its species list includes 108 mammals, 400 birds, 55 reptiles, 25 amphibians and 617 butterflies.
 The main building is actually an old coffee plantation house with décor reminiscent of its colonial past.
 There is a large dining room and lounge where an extensive collection of natural history books can be browsed.
-The most famous feature of the centre is its verandah which looks down the Arima Valley and onto multiple bird feeders that attract a constant stream of colourful and exciting species.
+The most famous feature of the centre is its veranda which looks down the Arima Valley and onto multiple bird feeders that attract a constant stream of colourful and exciting species.
 The close proximity of the feeders affords guests rare photographic opportunities for a great diversity of species ranging from purple honeycreepers to bay-headed tanagers and copper-rumped hummingbirds.

 The world’s second smallest bird, the tufted coquette, can often be seen feeding from flowering bushes just below the feeders.

-The main building has free Wi-Fi and a dining room that serves buffet meals – there is also a sandwich bar service.
+The main house has free Wi-Fi and a dining room that serves buffet meals – there is also a sandwich bar service.
 A natural swimming pool in the forest is available to guests and in the evenings there are often talks by the local naturalist guides concerning the work of the centre.

 Swimming Pool